wildart/ManifoldLearning.jl/docs/src/interface.md

 [MultivariateStats.jl](https://github.com/JuliaStats/MultivariateStats.jl) and [Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl).
 You can implement additional dimensionality reduction algorithms by implementing the following interface.

-## Types and functions
+## Dimensionality Reduction

-The following functions are currently available from the interface. `NonlinearDimensionalityReduction` is an abstract type required for all implemented algorithms models.
+The following functions are currently available from the interface.
+`NonlinearDimensionalityReduction` is an abstract type required for all implemented algorithms models.

 ```@docs
 ManifoldLearning.NonlinearDimensionalityReduction
 ```

 For performing the data dimensionality reduction procedure, a model of the data is constructed by calling [`fit`](@ref) method, and the transformation of the data given the model is done by [`predict`](@ref) method.

 ```@docs
 fit(::Type{ManifoldLearning.NonlinearDimensionalityReduction}, X::AbstractMatrix)